System of a Down: Demo tapes and signing (1994–1997)

 After Soil split up, Tankian, Odadjian, and Malakian formed a new band, System of a Down.
 The group took its name from a poem that Malakian had written titled "Victims of a Down".
 The word "victims" was changed to "system" because Odadjian believed that it would appeal to a much wider audience and also because the group wanted their records to be alphabetically shelved closer to their musical heroes, Slayer.
 Odadjian switched from guitar to bass and passed on his managerial duties to Velvet Hammer Music and Management Group and its founder David "Beno" Benveniste.
 The band recruited drummer Ontronik "Andy" Khachaturian, an old school friend of Malakian and Odadjian who had played with Malakian in a band called Snowblind during their teens.

 In early 1995, System of a Down performed under the name Soil at the Cafe Club Fais Do-Do, a nightclub in Los Angeles.
 Shortly after the event, System of a Down made what is known as Untitled 1995 Demo Tape, which was not commercially released, but eventually appeared on file-sharing networks around the time of the band's success with Toxicity about six years later.
 Demo Tape 2 was released in 1996.
 At the beginning of 1997, System of a Down recorded their final publicly released demo tape, Demo Tape 3.
 In mid-1997, drummer Khachaturian left the band because of a hand injury (he subsequently co-founded The Apex Theory, which included former Soil bassist Dave Hakopyan).
 Khachaturian was replaced by John Dolmayan.

 The band's first official and professionally recorded song was on a collection called Hay Enk ("We're Armenian" in English), an Armenian genocide recognition compilation in 1997.
 After playing at notable Hollywood clubs such as the Whisky a Go Go and Viper Room, the band caught attention of producer Rick Rubin, who asked them to keep in touch.
 Showing great interest, the group recorded Demo Tape 4 near the end of 1997, specifically to be sent to record companies.
 Rubin signed the group to his American/Columbia Records, with the band celebrating the signing with a performance at The Roxy Theatre with Human Waste Project on September 12, 1997.
-Afterwards, System began laying down tracks that would eventually be released on their debut album with engineer Sylvia Massy.
+Afterward, System began laying down tracks that would eventually be released on their debut album with engineer Sylvia Massy.
 "I loved them," Rubin recalled.
-"They were my favourite band, but I didn't think anyone was going to like them apart from a small, likeminded group of people like me who were crazy.
+"They were my favorite band, but I didn't think anyone was going to like them apart from a small, likeminded group of people like me who were crazy.
 No one was waiting for an Armenian heavy metal band.
 It had to be so good that it transcended all of that."

 In 1997, the group won the Best Signed Band Award from the Rock City Awards.